lilinmail0523/Image-Stitching/README.md

 Output: A panorama

 ## Feature detection
-Feature points contain local information that can help us recognize their corresponding in multiples images.
-To match the corresponding, the robust matching needs high accuracy of the feature and invariance to affine changes.
+Robust feature points contain local information that can help us recognize their corresponding in multiples images.
 SIFT (scale-invariant feature transform) published by David lowe is a feature detection algorithm that takes advantage of difference-of-Gaussian pyramid to acquire more stable features that is invariant to uniform scaling.
 The details of SIFT implementation were referenced from this [matlab code](http://ftp.cs.toronto.edu/pub/jepson/teaching/vision/2503/SIFTtutorial.zip).

 <p align="center">
 <img src="https://github.com/lilinmail0523/Image-Stitching/blob/main/results/denny.png" width="40%" height="40%" />